 Vintage Hot Pickups: our best selling single coil set.
 Musicians looking for a sparkling, bright, and open sound will love the sound of these pickups.
 Vintage Hots give you balanced 50’s Tone: a smooth balance between bright and fat.
 Vintage Hots are fatter sounding than our Real 54’s, but not as dark as our Blues Specials.
 These pickups are era-authentic: wound with 42-gauge Formvar wire and built with AlNiCo V magnets.
 These guitar pickups sound smooth, balanced, and beautiful.

 Our manufacturing process allows us to achieve unparalleled quality control.
 Our Vintage Hots consist of local fiberboard and USA-Made Alnico 5 Magnets.
 We wind each pickup by hand, one at a time.
 Each pickup is wound using our proprietary “Sectioning” technique.
-Our Sectioning Technique gives the pickup a sweet, clear tone.
+Our Sectioning Technique gives the pickup a sweet, bright tone.
 Finally, we wax-pot the pickup to preserve the pickup and prevent microphonics.

 - Modified Vintage Fender specifications, with modern output

 - Bright, clean tone with balance across lows and highs

 - USA-made Alnico 5 Magnets for optimal tonal balance and output